-My research aim is to extract as much quantifiable information as possible from seismic data anywhere within reach of human interaction, from the ocean interior to our deepest drilling projects (and eventually beyond).
+My research aim is to extract as much quantifiable information as possible from data anywhere within reach of human interaction.
+My current work focus is using computational methods (AI/ML/DL) to understand human language.

 Check out my research pages for more information.